Keith Stimely: Later activities and the Abraxas Foundation

 After leaving the IHR, Stimely moved to the East Coast.
-His exit from the IHR made him something of a pariah against Holocaust denialists, which irriatated him.
+His exit from the IHR made him something of a pariah among Holocaust denialists, which irriatated him.
 He planned to organize his own group, the Francis Parker Yockey League, and with it, a journal entitled Thought & Action.
-In a letter to Thompson in 1986, he declared himself a fascist.
 These ideas did not come to fruition and Stimely moved back to live on the West Coast.
 He returned to the University of Oregon as a graduate student, studying American history.
 While he remained committed to his right-wing ideology, he moved on from solely writing about Holocaust denial and removed "overt references to Jewish world domination from his work"; he wrote to an associate that he was more focused on the decline of Western civilization than antisemitism.
 He was unable to receive his degree for unclear reasons.
+In a letter to Thompson in 1986, he declared himself a fascist.

 He created a desktop publishing business called UniverCity WorDesign.
 An early project was to publish a book about Ernst Zundel's legal battles, but after personal disputes with his associate Robert Lenski this also failed to appear.
-At this time, introduced by William Grimstad, Stimley was introduced to Adam Parfrey, with whom he became friends.
+At this time, Stimley was introduced to Adam Parfrey by William Grimstad, with whom he became friends.
 Stimely became increasingly involved in alternative culture and against the "mainstream" of Holocaust deniers.
 He became affiliated with Parfrey's Abraxas Foundation, a fascist collective interested in Satanism, Nazism and the taboo, then made up of Parfrey, Boyd Rice, Nikolas Schreck, and later Michael J. Moynihan; they shared his interest in Yockey.
-He assisted in the creation of the Abraxas Foundation periodical, Wake, and was credited as its "production consultant".
+He assisted in the creation of the Abraxas Foundation periodical, Wake, and was credited as its "production consultant", the only person credited besides Rice.
 Scholar Chris Mathews said that Stimely was actually the cofounder of Abraxas.

 At this time, Stimely started a press agency, the KS Agency, which promoted a talk given by Parfrey; KS Agency sent out a press release saying Parfrey and his publisher, Feral House, had signed to them.
 A piece written by Stimely for the Portland-based PDXS promoted a talk by Parfrey.
 Stimely wrote a Halloween 1991 cover story for the newspaper Willamette Week, an alt-weekly based in Portland, Oregon, where he profiled a local Satanist, Diabalos Rex, also affiliated with the Abraxas Foundation; in 1992, Stimely performed as a pianist during a performance from Rex, Moynihan, and Rice.
 He also coauthored a software manual for the program QuarkXPress with David Blatner, The QuarkXPress Book.
 Reviewers noted its comedic tone, and it was listed as a computer bestseller in March 1991 by Publishers Weekly.
 By this time, he was suffering from AIDS and physically deteriorating.
 At the time of his death, he had been working on another PDXS piece, this time about the white supremacist Bob Heick.